seemoo-lab/chirpotle/README.md

 ### Controller

-For the basic installation of the controller, you need to install Python 3 and the `venv` module.
+For the basic installation of the controller, Python >=3.9 is required, pip and the `venv` module must be present.
+Earlier versions might still work but are no longer supported.
 Everything else will be fetched by the installer and be placed in the virtual environment.

 If you do not want to use your system's default python (the installer will check first for `python3`, then for `python` on your path), you can specify the `PYTHON` environment variable during installation to point to a specific executable: